 Without a robust understanding of God’s sovereignty, leaders cannot confidently go where God has called them to go.
 They cannot (and will not) face the sin that perverts and destroys their lives – and the lives of their people.
 If we do not understand that God lovingly holds all things in his hand, leaders are attempting to survive high-risk missions without firearms.
 They are expecting to bandage their wounded without medical supplies.
-In other words, men and woman in need of the gospel are already dead before the team even hits the battlefield.
+Practically this means that men and woman in need of the gospel are already dead before the team even hits the battlefield.

 It is the triune God of the Bible who changes hearts and transforms lives, not our words nor our ministries.
 It is our mighty Redeemer that makes church growth possible, not books by Ed Stetzer (though very helpful).
-It is the Creator of the universe who gives us life and breath and death.
+It is the creator of the universe who gives us life, breath, and yes, even death.
 He is in complete control, and He is outrageously good.
-This realization is what drove Doug Logan, a church planter in one of the most dangerous cities in America, to exclaim confidently during an Acts 29 conference I attended, “If you get hit with a bullet, trust that it is God’s bullet!”
+This realization is what drove Doug Logan, a church planter in one of the most dangerous cities in America, to exclaim confidently during an Acts 29 conference I attended, “If you get hit with a bullet, trust that it’s God’s bullet!”

 God has a mission, and that mission is to make much of His Son Jesus!
 He is asking us to suit up and trust him.
 No doubt, He can accomplish this mission without us – but He doesn’t want to.
 He wants to use us, broken and sinful people – because he loves us graciously.
 And He has promised to be with us every step of the way – for His glory and for our good!